ecomplus/application-starter/README.md

 The `functions/assets/app.json` will be updated automatically with some package info and current Cloud Function endpoints, you can use it as body to [_Create new Application_](https://developers.e-com.plus/docs/api/#/store/applications/new-application) on Store API;

 > You can skip deploy workflow by adding `[skip ci]` to the commit message.

+Also, your app's access tokens to Store API will be **automatically refreshed** every 8 hours by scheduled workflow.

 ## Firebase tools